RTEMS/gnu-mirror-gcc/gcc/config/rs6000/predicates.md

   long sf_value;
   real_to_target (&sf_value, rv, SFmode);

+  /* IEEE 754 32-bit values have 1 bit for the sign, 8 bits for the exponent,
-  if (((sf_value & 0x7F800000) == 0) && ((sf_value & 0x7FFFFF) != 0))
+     and 23 bits for the mantissa.
+Subnormal numbers have the exponent all 0 bits, and the mantissa non-zero.  */ if (((sf_value & 0x7F800000) == 0) && ((sf_value & 0x7FFFFF) != 0))
     return false;